martijnvwezel/watermeter-esphome/static/index.md

 * KiWa V200 (Designed for)
 * Honeywell v200 (Designed for)
 * KiWa R400 (Look to Sensus 620)
-* Sensus 620 (needs slight enlarging of two holes, and placement looks maybe less nice)
+* Sensus 620 (Note: Placement might appear less aesthetically pleasing because of the meters placement.
+The two middle holes of the Muino reader are aligned over the meter for proper attachment.)
 * Elster Honeywell (some)
 * Itron Actaris Schlumberger
 * You can always donate to let my create a watermeter compatibility..